SUNYCosmo/compphysics-course/phy315notes/docs/ch2_symbolic.md

     3. create an array from -5 to 5 in increments of 0.01; i.e. $\frac{5-(-5)}{0.01}=1000$ numbers in total.
 The number of items in the array `x` can be checked either using `len(x)` or using `np.size(x)`
     4. generate a numpy array for $y=\mathcal{N}(x)$
     5. make the plot using two arrays x and y
-    6. add label on the x axis
+    6. add label on the x axis; the dollar signs means we use LaTex syntax for mathematical typesetting.
     7. add label on the y axis
     8. add plot title
+    9. `plt.show()` may or may not be needed depending on the backend used for plotting; e.g. not needed in notebook interfaces such as jupyter/google colab.

 === "Output"